Our own piece of paradise here on earth, DuckCreek in the spring.

 Our first Silver Lab was a charcoal and oh is she a dandy!
 Her drive is amazing.
 It’s a full speed retrieve into the water with her.
 She’d probably make a good dock dog!
 With the acquisition of Tula, our adventure of raising these beautiful Labradors was born.
 People have always bred dogs for the traits they wanted and admired.
 I believe color is no different.

 Inside Runs at DuckCreek

 DuckCreek was established in 2010.
 We have had our speed bumps but are progressing nicely.
-Our climate controlled building is 18×24 with an additional attached 12×24 covered run area.
-It is surrounded by a large fenced area for the dogs to safely “free roam” without supervision.
+Our climate controlled kennel is 18 x 24.
+It houses seven 5 x 5 kennels with Gun Dog doors that go to outdoor 5 x 10 covered runs.
+The Kennel and runs are are surrounded by a large fenced area for the dogs to safely “free roam” without supervision.
+The only time our dogs are confined to the runs are when the females are in heat, otherwise, they have access to the yards or the inside of the kennels whenever they choose.
 We are not a large breeding facility.
 Rather, quality…not quantity is our goal.
 Our dogs are well socialized and possess a set of good hunting skills and house manners.
 They are worked and trained by us on over a quarter section of immediately accessed land that boasts of several ponds in addition to open fields and wooded areas.
 Come visit us sometime!
 We would love to show you around and share our love for these wonderful canine companions that are so much a part of us here at DuckCreek.
 Better yet, let us provide you a new puppy to share the couch, fields, and blinds!